ptakdotio/textsynth/README.md

 [`ts_server`](https://bellard.org/ts_server/), so that anyone can run them locally without incurring charges.

+Once I have comprehensive unit and integration tests, and I have used this library in a major application myself, then I will release version 1.0 and declare it production-ready.

-If you notice any bugs, please report them at
+If you notice any bugs or other problems, please report them at
 <https://github.com/ptakdotio/textsynth/issues>.